adasilva/intro_kivy/README.md

 03: buttons and binding: How to add buttons and bind functions to them

 04: nested layouts: Nesting layouts can not only provide structure, but decrease repetition

-The presentation also includes a brief description of ways to package for android, with a focus on the buildozer tool.